assembl/react-tags/README.md

 Check it out [here](https://stackblitz.com/edit/react-tag-input-1nelrc)

 ### Installation
-The preferred way of using the component is via NPM
+The preferred way of using the component is via NPM (npm version 6.4.1 and node version 8.11.2)

 ```
 npm install --save react-tag-input